OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 Note that the hessian matrix is symmetric, so df/dxdy is the same as df/dydx, and only one has to be set.

+Note that no changes are required to the OptimizationConstrained or OptimizationUnconstrained assembly at this point.
+If the driver uses gradients (or hessians), and can take advantage of the analytical ones you provide, then it will do so.

 This concludes an introduction to a simple problem of component creation and execution in OpenMDAO.
 The next tutorial introduces a problem with more complexity and presents additional features of the framework.